nicholas art gallery naggar (1)

 master of the mountains

 Out of nearly 7000, some 500 paintings were dedicated to the Himalayas.
-Where most of them depict the awe-inspiring landscapes and mountain ranges, some have inclusions of monasteries, local architecture, and culture.
-He even documented flora and fauna and folklores.
-Looking at his paintings, therefore, give a deeper understanding of life within the Himalayas.
+Where most of them depict awe-inspiring landscapes and mountain ranges, some have inclusions of monasteries, local architecture, and culture.
+He even documented flora fauna and folklore.
+Looking at his paintings, therefore, gives a deeper understanding of life within the Himalayas.

 nicholas roerich paintings